DMKEBUSINESSGMBH/typo3-mklib/Documentation/UsersManual/Utilities/Models.rst

 Models
 ======
-This class contains methods to work with tx_rnbase_model_base models.
+This class contains methods to work with Tx_Rnbase_Domain_Model_RecordInterface models.

 uniqueModels
 ------------